 RMDs: Another Way to Give Back to the Sky Islands

-As the end of year approaches, it’s a good time to address important financial matters.
+As the year draws to a close, it’s a great time to do some financial planning.
 In this blog post, we will specifically discuss Required Minimum Distributions (RMDs) and how to advantageously incorporate them into charitable gifting strategies.

 What Are RMDs?

-Once you turn 73, the IRS generally requires you to start withdrawing from certain retirement accounts such as your traditional IRA, 401(k), or similar employer-sponsored retirement plans.
+Once we reach our 70s, the IRS generally requires us to start withdrawing from certain retirement accounts such as traditional IRAs, 401(k), or similar employer-sponsored retirement plans.
 These withdrawals are known as Required Minimum Distributions (RMDs).

 Volunteers survey fireflies in the Sky Islands

-Your RMD for any year is the account balance, as of the end of the prior calendar year, divided by a life-expectancy factor according to the IRS.
+Your RMD for any year is the account balance, as of the end of the prior calendar year, divided by a life-expectancy factor calculated by the IRS.

 Gifting Your Required Minimum Distribution

 If you’re interested in supporting a charity and potentially lowering your tax bill, consider a Qualified Charitable Distribution (QCD).
-Beginning at age 70, you can direct your RMD straight from your IRA to a chosen charity through a QCD.
+Beginning at age 70, you can direct distributions from your IRA to a charity of your choice through a QCD.

 Why Consider a Qualified Charitable Distribution?